moby/datakit/ci/README.md

 - `-p PORT:8443` tells Docker to expose port 8443 (the https web UI) on host port `PORT`.
 - `my-ci` is the image you just built.
 - `--metadata-store tcp:HOST:PORT` is the address of your running DataKit server.
+- `--state-repo URL` is used to add links from the web UI to Git browser for the metadata store's data.

 On the first run, you will be prompted to choose a password for the "admin" user.